morganblevins/scanning-photocurrent-microscope/PbTaSe2-experiment-May-20-2024.md

 Reconfirmed that distance between board and stage is really helping -- signal goes WAY up when they are close, despite low velocity.

+recall that i even picked up bad signals when measuring a resister as it was moved on the stage.

+Motion vs. EMI. distance from stage makes it better-.
+EMI?